-Welcome to the training on Breastfeeding provided by the Texas Department of State Health Services (DSHS) and the Texas Health and Human Services Commission (HHSC).
+Welcome to the training on Breastfeeding provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).

 The goal of this module is to equip Texas Health Steps providers and others to routinely communicate clear and consistent messages about the importance of breastfeeding and ensure that women have the support needed to achieve their breastfeeding goals.